evomimic/map-narratives/docs/drafts/collective-governance.md

 ## 📘 Summary

-Governance Scaffolds in MAP are how Collective Cells:
+Governance Scaffolds in MAP are how Agent Spaces:

 - Coordinate with clarity
 - Govern with coherence